Nikolai Khabibulin: Edmonton Oilers (2009–2013)

 On July 1, 2009, Khabibulin signed a four-year, $15 million contract with the Edmonton Oilers, replacing Dwayne Roloson as the Oilers' starting goaltender.

 His Oilers debut on October 3 against the Calgary Flames was a blunder, however.
 While trying to field a clearing pass in the final minute of the third period, he mishandled the puck and gave up the game-winning goal to Flames' right wing David Moss.

 On January 13, 2010, it was announced that Khabibulin would have surgery to repair a herniated disk in his back.
 He missed the remainder of the regular season.

 Khabibulin kicked off the 2010–11 season with a 37-save performance in a 4–0 victory over the Calgary Flames.
 However, injuries once again limited his action.
 He recorded a very poor record of 10–32–3, as the Oilers were once again last place in the Western Conference.

 Due to Khabibulin's strong play in October of the 2011–12 season, posting a 5–0–2 record, with an NHL-leading .960 save percentage and a 1.12 GAA, he was named the Third Star of the Month.
 However, Khabibulin's play fell off in the second half of the season, and he ended the season with an average 2.65 GAA and a .910 save percentage.
 In the lockout-shortened 2012–13 season, his former backup, Devan Dubnyk, replaced him as the team's starting goaltender.
 This was Khabibulin's first season as a backup.

 Return to Chicago (2013–14)

 On July 5, 2013, Khabibulin signed a one-year, $2 million contract to play for the Blackhawks for the 2013–14 season.
 It was his second stint with Chicago after previously playing for them from 2005 to 2009.
 He served as the backup goaltender to Corey Crawford.

 Khabibulin suffered an injury in a loss to the Nashville Predators on November 16, 2013, and was placed on injured reserve the next day.
 As a result, goaltender Antti Raanta was recalled from the Blackhawks' American Hockey league (AHL) affiliate, the Rockford IceHogs.
 He never played another game in the NHL after sustaining the hip injury.
 Khabibulin announced his intentions to retire on November 13, 2015.
 He has expressed an interest in continuing his hockey career in management.

+Torpedo Nizhny Novgorod (2023–2024)

+Khabibulin retired from playing hockey after the 2013–14 NHL season but remained in the sport as goaltender coach for Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
+On December 27, 2023, he un-retired and became a goaltender for Torpedo at the age of 50.
+He did not feature with the club competitively, training with the club for the remainder of the season.